Proton

 In general, no one can see your cloud storage unless you specifically share your files with others.
 However, bear in mind that most cloud storage services store your private key alongside your data, which means your cloud provider can access your files at any time.
 If your cloud provider’s servers are breached, a hacker can also easily obtain your documents.

-To guarantee the privacy of your files, choose a cloud storage provider that uses end-to-end encryption.
-E2EE is the only type of encryption that prevents unauthorized third parties from accessing your files.
+To guarantee the privacy of your files, choose a cloud storage provider that uses end-to-end encryption — the only type of encryption that prevents unauthorized third parties from accessing your files.

 Is cloud storage free?

-Most cloud storage services offer a free plan that gives you 1-2 GB of free storage.
-If you’d like additional storage, you typically have to upgrade to a paid subscription.
+Most cloud storage services offer a free plan that gives you one or two gigabytes of free storage.
+With Proton you can enjoy 5 GB of free cloud storage.
+You can upgrade to a paid subscription for additional storage space.

 Related articles